coolbrewed/apple-school-manager-openapi-spec/README.md

 ## About

 This is an unofficial, simple OpenAPI spec for the [Apple School Manager API](https://developer.apple.com/documentation/appleschoolmanagerapi).
-It currently reflects [v1.3 (2025/11/5)](https://developer.apple.com/documentation/apple-school-and-business-manager-api/apple-school-and-business-manager-api-changelog#13-2025115) of the API changes.

 It was created to explore the possibility of generating a client in multiple languages, and is shared as-is.

+**Apple School Manager API version:** [v1.3 (2025/11/5)](https://developer.apple.com/documentation/apple-school-and-business-manager-api/apple-school-and-business-manager-api-changelog#13-2025115)

 ## What's in this repo?